 Hunting down street art has led me to some interesting corners around the world, from former military barracks to once unassuming residential estates, but little did I think that it would take me to Sawankhalok, a tiny town in Thailand’s northern Sukhothai province that’s better known for its history and culture.
-I spend a very quick weekend exploring this city, and here’s why a little guide I put together on things to do in Sawankhalok and why you should visit this little town.
+I spend a very quick weekend exploring this city, and here’s why a little Sukhothai Weekend Guide that I put together with things to do in Sawankhalok and why you should visit this little town.

 - Where to stay in Sukhothai

 Sawankhalok is a town in the larger Sukhothai province, located in the Northern part of Thailand and was the first capital of Siam.
 Sukhothai was the centre of the Siam Kingdom in the 13th-15th century and also considered the birthplace of Thai culture and the first Thai script and literature.
 This area is most famous for its UNESCO World Heritage Sites where you can see ruins and other remnants of this golden era.

 Sukhothai overall is a pretty quiet region that sees more local than foreign tourists.
 Sawankhalok itself used to be much busier, but unfortunately with direct roads leading from the airport to the historical sites, it often gets bypassed today, which is a bit of a pity because it is a charming small town if you just want somewhere quiet to chill out.

 The best time to visit Sukhothai is generally from October onwards when the rainy season ends and the cooler weather begins.
 I visited in September where it was still relatively warm and slightly wet.